inspec/inspec-aws/docs/resources/aws_ssm_resource_data_syncs.md

 ## Parameters

-This resource does not expect any parameters.
+This resource does not expect any required parameters.

 For additional information, see the [AWS documentation on AWS SSM ResourceDataSync](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-resourcedatasync.html).